Johnson Aguiyi-Ironsi: Head of state

 Aguiyi-Ironsi inherited a Nigeria that was deeply fractured by its ethnic and religious cleavages.
-None of the high-profile victims of the 1966 coup was of Igbo extraction, and the main beneficiaries of the coup were Igbo.
-Those facts led the north the country to believe that it had been an Igbo conspiracy.
+None of the high-profile victims of the 1966 coup was of Igbo extraction.
+Aguiyi Ironsi, who was the most senior officer alive as at the morning of 15 January 1966. after managing to survive the coup by outwitting the coup plotters, he proceeded to rally some troops loyal to him and was able to crush the coup.
+The perception of many, including the Northern and Western soldiers that no high-profile politician of Igbo extraction was killed, added to the emergence of yet another Igbo General as the leader of the Military Government of Nigeria, led people of the northern part the country to believe that it had been an Igbo conspiracy.
 Though Aguiyi-Ironsi tried to dispel that notion by courting the aggrieved ethnic groups through political appointments and patronage, his failure to punish the coup plotters and the promulgation of the now-infamous "Decree No. 34", which abrogated the country's federal structure in exchange for a unitary one, crystallized the conspiracy theory.

 During his short regime (194 days in office), Aguiyi-Ironsi promulgated a raft of decrees.
-Among them were the Constitution Suspension and Amendment Decree No.1, which suspended most articles of the Constitution though he left intact those sections that dealt with fundamental human rights, freedom of expression and conscience were left intact.
+Among them were the Constitution Suspension and Amendment Decree No.1, which suspended most articles of the Constitution though it left intact those sections that dealt with fundamental human rights, freedom of expression and conscience.
 The Circulation of Newspaper Decree No.2 removed the restrictions on press freedom that had been put in place by the preceding civilian administration.
 According to Ndayo Uko, the decree was to serve "as a kind gesture to the press" to safeguard himself when he went on later to promulgate the Defamatory and Offensive Decree No.44 of 1966, which made it an "offense to display or pass on pictorial representation, sing songs, or play instruments the words of which are likely to provoke any section of the country".

-He also, as per the proposals of a single-man committee, passed the controversial Unification Decree No. 34, which aimed to turn Nigeria into a unitary state.

-July counter coup
+The July counter coup

-On 29 July 1966 Aguiyi Ironsi spent the night at the Government House in Ibadan, as part of a nationwide tour.
-His host, Lieutenant Colonel Adekunle Fajuyi, Military Governor of Western Nigeria, alerted him to a possible mutiny within the army.
+On 29 July 1966, Aguiyi Ironsi spent the night at the Government House in Ibadan, as part of a nationwide tour.
+His host, Lieutenant Colonel Adekunle Fajuyi, military governor of Western Nigeria, alerted him to a possible mutiny within the army.
 Aguiyi-Ironsi desperately tried to contact his Army Chief of Staff, Yakubu Gowon, but he was unreachable.
 In the early hours of the morning, the Government House, Ibadan, was surrounded by soldiers led by Theophilus Danjuma.

-Assassination
+Arrest and assassination

 Danjuma arrested Aguiyi-Ironsi and questioned him about his alleged complicity in the coup, which saw the demise of the Sardauna of Sokoto, Ahmadu Bello.
-The circumstances leading to Aguiyi-Ironsi's death have remained a subject of much controversy in Nigeria.
+The circumstances leading to Aguiyi-Ironsi's death have remained a subject of much controversy in Nigeria until now people claimed it had something to do related on his nicknames and legend.
 His body and that of Fajuyi were later discovered in a nearby forest.